vitesh-reddy/Custom_Toaster/README.md

-# 🚀 Custom Toast Demo
+# 🚀 Custom Toaster by Vitesh

 A React project showcasing a **custom toast notification system** built on top of [`react-hot-toast`](https://react-hot-toast.com/).
 This demo provides reusable functions for success, error, loading, promise-based, and dismissible toasts.